 - Smell: Maggot wounds have a very strong putrid smell and

-- Inflammation around the area: The body tries to defend the advance of tissue being eaten alive and causes massive swelling.
+- Inflammation around the area: The body tries to defend against the advance of tissue being eaten alive and causes massive swelling.

 The most commonly used stuff that is poured inside a maggot wound includes turpentine, chloroform, tincture, even petrol.
-DON’T. These are painful substances for the dog and have little immediate effect on the maggots.
+DON’T. These are painful substances for the dog and have a little immediate effect on the maggots.
 If you see maggots alive in a wound follow these steps:

 Dressing the wound

 Get yourself a vial of ivermectin injection (available in vet shops).
 Take a 2/5ml syringe and draw the liquid in it.
 Ivermectin is a very viscous liquid so is it NOT easy to draw: to draw 2 ml say, push 2 ml of air and then draw.

 Discard the needle, use only the syringe to squirt the ivermectin carefully ‘inside’ the wound.
 After this step do not do anything for half an hour other than cover the wound if you can.
 Ivermectin kills maggots on contact but it needs to seep in thoroughly.

 After half an hour, use tweezers to take out the dead maggots.